-Military Officer Programs
+Military Officer Training Programs

 Mississippi College offers courses in two military officer programs: U.S. Army ROTC and U.S. Air Force ROTC.
-Army ROTC courses are offered as Military Science and Leadership (MSL) and Air Force ROTC courses are offered as Aerospace Studies (AOS).
-Courses not available on campus may be taken through a cooperative program with another local institution.
+Army ROTC courses are offered as Military Science and Leadership (MSL) courses.
+Air Force ROTC courses are offered as Aerospace Studies (AOS) courses.
+Courses are not available on campus but are part of a cooperative program with another local institution.
 For information about Army ROTC call 601-925-3856 and for Air Force ROTC call 601-979-1620.
-See course descriptions under Special Programs and Study Opportunities in this catalog.